CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/module_overview.rst

     Displays a list of available commands.
 Useful to check if DART is available.

 ``DARTassembler assembler --path assembler_input.yml`` :
-    Initiates the :ref:`assembler module <assembly_input>` using the specified configuration file which is named `assembler_input.yml` here.
+    Initiates the :ref:`assembler module <assembler>` using the specified configuration file which is named `assembler_input.yml` here.
 This will run the assembler and save the output to the directory specified in the configuration file.

 ``DARTassembler ligandfilters --path ligandfilters_input.yml`` :
     Executes the :ref:`ligand filters module <ligandfilters>` based on the provided configuration file which is named `ligandfilters_input.yml` here.
 This will run the filter and save the output to the directory specified in the configuration file.